Ali

 boron compounds such as boric acid, borax, boron oxide, boron

 anhydrides, hydrates and other such materials.
-Such solutions are
+Such solutions

-alcohol, n-propanol alcohol, 2-methylbutanol alcohol, glycerol,
+alcohol, isoamyl alcohol, n-propanol alcohol, 2-methylbutanol

-glycol, ethylene glycol, glycerin, pyridine, lactate esters (such
+alcohol, glycerol, glycol, ethylene glycol, glycerin, pyridine,

 In one embodiment, the inventive method exploits the fact that